Skip to content

 Show Position

-Hormel Foods made a commitment to transition its company-owned sow farms to group sow housing by 2018.
-It met this commitment early, and today the company uses the latest sow housing technology for its company-owned sows.
-Our company-owned sow housing operation is also California Proposition 12 and Massachusetts Question 3 compliant.
+• Hormel Foods previously made a commitment to transition company-owned sow farms to group sow housing by 2018.
+It met this commitment early.
 In fact, Hormel Foods was among the first companies to commit to compliance with California Proposition 12 and a wide range of compliant Hormel Foods products were available beginning in January 2022, and continue to be today.
-In addition, one of our subsidiaries, Applegate Farms, already houses sows in groups and has been doing so since 1987.

-• Engaging Customers: We will work closely with our customers, especially those who have made similar commitments, to ensure that there is an understanding of the investments required by farmers to achieve progress in this area.
+• We work closely with our customers, especially those who have goals with respect to sow housing, to offer relevant products and ensure there is an understanding of the investments required by farmers to achieve progress in this area.

 Direct Link Link